eq19/feed/_drafts/addition_zone.md

 ------|------|-----+-----+------
 ```

-Since the plane shall have symmetrical vector then this 7s will take the posistion on 36 side of prime pair 17 and 19 as extension to the 11s.
+Since the transformation of the plane shall have symmetrical vector then this 7s will take the posistion on the last side of 18s structure.

 ```note
 A 2×2 real and symmetric matrix representing a stretching and shearing of the plane.
 The eigenvectors of the matrix (red lines) are the two special directions such that every point on them will just slide on them _([Wikipedia](https://commons.wikimedia.org/wiki/File:Eigenvectors_of_a_linear_operator.gif))_.